 - Retailers are next as they utilize networking activities as a compliment to their bricks and mortar business locations.

-- Manufacturing companies have spotty usage of networks for building brand awareness and taking advantage of their long tail.
+- Manufacturing companies have spotty usage of networks for building brand awareness, taking advantage of their long tail and customer service.

 - Service providers utilize networks the least because they often don’t believe it will provide them with a significant advantage.

-Advertising has been the principal method utilized by businesses, but as the number of advertising venues has exploded in recent years, we, as consumers have learned to tune these out, fast forward through them, or just ignore them all together.
+Advertising has been the principal method utilized by businesses, but the number of advertising venues has exploded in recent years.
+We as consumers have learned to tune these out, fast forward through them, or just ignore them all together.
 Banner ads on the internet are a classic example.
 In recent years, consumers [personal and professional] have become savvy.
-Although not a majority of consumers follow these steps, they soon will.
+The majority of consumers and customers (over 80%) follow these steps.
 They:

 - Go online